 Civil cases, on the other hand, are brought by a citizen (or company) against another citizen (or company).
 Jail time is never on the table.
 The most common relief sought in a civil case is money.
 So, the family of someone who is killed only has one option if they want to seek justice; file a civil lawsuit against the person or people responsible for their loved one’s death.

-Connect with our car accident lawyer in Plantation at Ask My Attorneys
+Connect with our car accident lawyer in Pembroke Pines at Ask My Attorneys

 If you or a loved one have been injured by someone else’s negligence, you might be legally entitled to monetary compensation.
 We are a firm comprised of experienced accident attorneys and take our clients cases seriously.
 Our lawyers are known in the community to provide reliable trustworthy answers, aggressive legal representation, and affordable legal services.
 You NEVER PAY unless YOU GET PAID.
 We understand you have your choice of no win, no fee personal injury lawyers.